-The biggest secret in the world for new and even seasoned AdWords users is that becoming an AdWords rock star means using a lesser known, even secret match type called “Modified-Broad Match”.
+The biggest secret in the world for new and even seasoned Google Ads users is that becoming an Google Ads rock star means using a lesser known, even secret, match type called “Modified-Broad Match.”

-If our campaign was all about Louisville Slugger bats from the campaign level down to the ad level, if we chose to use the keyword string “Louisville Slugger Bat” (Without quotes, as they would change the match type to exact match) that Google would serve our ads to only people looking for those bats.
+Here's why: If our campaign was all about Louisville Slugger bats – from the campaign level down to the ad level – and we chose to use the keyword string “Louisville Slugger Bat” (without quotes, as they would change the match type to exact match), Google would serve our ads only to people looking for those bats.

-If you have done everything right up until now, but you are still using broad match for your Louisville Slugger keyword string, here are some examples of queries your ad could be served to:
+If you have done everything right up until now, but you’re still using broad match for your Louisville Slugger keyword string, here are some examples of queries your ad could be served to:

-If you’re using broad match, chances are your click through rate is pretty low, because the broad audience will guarantee a lot of impressions, but the less targeted nature of broad match will mean less relevance and fewer c
+If you're using broad match, chances are your click-through rate is pretty low, because the broad audience will guarantee a lot of impressions, but the less targeted nature of broad match will mean less relevance.

-Really, the secret to becoming a Google AdWords rock star, in all its complexity, is adding plus signs to your keyword strings.
+Really, the secret to becoming a Google Ads rock star, in all its complexity, is adding plus signs to your keyword strings.

 This means that your previously much-maligned Louisville Slugger Bat string becomes “+Louisville+Slugger+Bat” (Again, without the quotation marks).

 These plus signs tell Google to only serve your ads to users whose queries include all three words “Louisville”, “slugger”, and “bat” (Again, with some minor variations).

 Here are some examples of queries that trigger your ad when using modified broad match for your Louisville Slugger string: